masagrator/nvn-shader-compiler/README.md

         that may not correspond correctly to IEEE.
         Vertex = 0x1, Fragment = 0x2, Geometry = 0x4, Tess Control = 0x8,
         Tess Evaluation = 0x10, Compute = 0x20
+  --enable-multithread-compilation
+        it's stubbed in Switch binary, you get no warning and compiling is still single threaded. only use for it is to set flag in control section that such option was used
 ```

 GLSLCoptions (forceIncludeStdHeader / includeInfo / xfbVaryingInfo):